dptools/process_audio_diary/README.md

 	import nltk
 	nltk.download('cmudict')

-Similarly, a couple of the required packages are not conda installable, so that before the first the run the following should be entered on the command line (in the activated conda environment):
+Similarly, a handful of the required packages are not conda installable, so that before the first the run the following should be entered on the command line (in the activated conda environment):

+	pip install soundfile
+	pip install librosa
 	pip install vaderSentiment
 	pip install wordcloud